PrestaShop/prestashop-specs/back-office/international/locations/international-locations-zones.md

 3) Export to SQL Manager

-After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager **Check boxes**
+After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager

+**Bulk actions**

+Clicking on the _Bulk actions_ button on the bottom left-handed side of the table will give the user the ability to perform bulk actions for selected zones (using the check boxes).
+The user can:
+- Select all/Unselect all: This button will select/unselect all check boxes next to each zone row on the table.
+- Enable selection/Disable selection: This button will enable/disable the selected zones using the check boxes next to each zone row.
+- Delete selected: This button will delete the selected zones using the check boxes next to each row.
+Clicking on this button will remove the selected zones from shop, `_db_prefix_zone`, and `_db_prefix_zone_shop` tables as well.

+After clicking on "Delete selected", a modal with title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
+(See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462))

+The action can be canceled by clicking on the cross or on the cancel button.

+After clicking on "Delete" button, the selected webservice keys are deleted, a successful message is displayed "The selection has been successfully deleted."

+**Check boxes**

 By using the _Check boxes_ next to each row of the first column, the user can select the desired 'zones' to apply the 'bulk actions' using the 'Bulk actions' button on the bottom left-handed side of the table.